Barbara Stanwyck: Film career

 Stanwyck's first sound film was The Locked Door (1929), followed by Mexicali Rose, released in the same year.
 Neither film was successful; nonetheless, Frank Capra chose Stanwyck for his film Ladies of Leisure (1930).
 Her work in that production established an enduring friendship with the director and led to future roles in his films.
 Other prominent roles followed, among them as a nurse who saves two little girls from the villainous chauffeur (Clark Gable) in Night Nurse (1931).
-In Edna Ferber's novel brought to screen by William Wellman, she portrays small town teacher and valiant Midwest farm woman Selena in So Big!
+In Edna Ferber's novel brought to screen by William Wellman, she portrays small-town teacher and valiant Midwest farm woman Selena in So Big!
 (1932).
-She followed with a performance as an ambitious woman "sleeping" her way to the top from "the wrong side of the tracks" in Baby Face (1933), a controversial pre-Code classic.
-In The Bitter Tea of General Yen (1933), another controversial pre-Code film by director Capra, Stanwyck portrays an idealistic Christian caught behind the lines of Chinese civil war kidnapped by warlord Nils Asther.
-A flop at the time, containing "mysterious-East mumbo jumbo", the lavish film is "dark stuff, and it's difficult to imagine another actress handling this ... philosophical conversion as fearlessly as Ms. Stanwyck does.
+She followed with a performance as an ambitious woman sleeping her way to the top from "the wrong side of the tracks" in Baby Face (1933), a controversial pre-code thriller.
+In The Bitter Tea of General Yen (1933), another controversial pre-code film by director Capra, Stanwyck portrays an idealistic Christian caught behind the lines of the Chinese Civil War kidnapped by warlord Nils Asther.
+A flop at the time, though it received some critical success, the lavish film is "dark stuff, and it's difficult to imagine another actress handling this ... philosophical conversion as fearlessly as Ms. Stanwyck does.
 She doesn't make heavy weather of it."

-Regarding her pre-Code work, Mick LaSalle, movie critic for the San Francisco Chronicle said "If you've never seen Stanwyck in a pre-Code film, you've never seen Stanwyck.
-Never in her career, including "Double Indemnity," was she ever as hard-boiled as she was in the early 1930s.
+Regarding her pre-code work, Mick LaSalle, movie critic for the San Francisco Chronicle, said, "If you've never seen Stanwyck in a pre-code film, you've never seen Stanwyck.
+[The code began to be enforced seriously beginning in July 1934.]
+Never in her career, including Double Indemnity, was she ever as hard-boiled as she was in the early 1930s.
 She had a wonderful quality of being both incredibly cool and yet blazingly passionate.
 Her cynicism was profound, and then, without warning, she would explode into shrieking, sobbing."

-In Stella Dallas (1937) she plays the self-sacrificing title character who eventually allows her teenage daughter to live a better life somewhere else.
-She landed her first Academy Award nomination for Best Actress when she was able to portray her character as vulgar, yet sympathetic as required by the movie.
+In Stella Dallas (1937), she plays the self-sacrificing title character who eventually allows her teenaged daughter to live a better life somewhere else.
+She landed her first Academy Award nomination for Best Actress when she was able to portray her character as vulgar, yet sympathetic, as required by the movie.
 Next, she played Molly Monahan in Union Pacific (1939) with Joel McCrea.
 Stanwyck was reportedly one of the many actresses considered for the role of Scarlett O'Hara in Gone with the Wind (1939), although she did not receive a screen test.
-In Meet John Doe she plays an ambitious newspaperwoman with Gary Cooper (1941).
+In Meet John Doe, she plays an ambitious newspaperwoman with Gary Cooper (1941).